gipsi/gipsi.github.io/README.md

 ### R5D2 29th April 2018

-Went for some adventures in [Layout Land](https://www.youtube.com/channel/UC7TizprGknbDalbHplROtag) the seven part YouTube series on Resilient CSS by Jen Simmoms.
+Went for some adventures in [Layout Land](https://www.youtube.com/channel/UC7TizprGknbDalbHplROtag) the seven part YouTube series on Resilient CSS by Jen Simmons.
 I have a much clearer picture of how CSS works or not in different browsers and devices and whether it matters.

 The most significant thing for me is understanding that the resilience and robustness of HTML and CSS is because they are declarative languages so mistakes are generally skipped over and ignored by browsers.
 This is different to imperative programming languages which may fail if there is an error in syntax and such.
 There's a concise explanation of the difference in Jeremy Keith's book [Resilient Web Design](https://resilientwebdesign.com/chapter4/#Robustness%20Principle%2C%20also%20known%20as%20Postel%E2%80%99s%20Law%3A%0D%0A%0D%0A%20%20%20%20Be%20conservative%20in%20what%20you%20send%3B%20be%20liberal%20in%20what%20you%20accept.)